Other UI Student Resources

 Housing and Legal Services Resources List

-Student Legal Services provides high quality, free advice and affordable legal representation for currently enrolled University of Iowa students.
-Whether you have questions regarding an alcohol offense, are considering a divorce, or need consultation before signing a lease or contract, our professionally-trained staff is ready and willing to help you.
+Student Legal Services (SLS) provides high quality, free advice and affordable legal representation for currently enrolled University of Iowa students.
+Whether you have questions regarding an alcohol offense, are considering a divorce, or need consultation before signing a lease or contract, SLS's professionally-trained staff is ready and willing to help you.
 SLS has helped University of Iowa students for more than 45 years.
 Know your rights.

 Social and Volunteering Resources

 Social and Volunteering Resources List

 CAB is your source for entertainment on campus.
 They provide a wide range of awesome activities for students every week throughout the year.
 Whether you're laughing yourself silly at one of their great comedy shows, or on the edge of your seat watching one of their incredible weekend movie series, they guarantee that you'll leave satisfied.

 For more than 30 years, the University of Iowa Lecture Committee has brought some of the world's great thinkers to the University of Iowa campus.
 Speakers have included an impressive roster of national and international figures in science, politics, business, human rights, law, and the arts.
 Each year the university hosts from 6 to 10 thought-provoking lectures.
 These events help enrich Iowa's academic environment and enhance its reputation as a prestigious Big Ten university.

 SCOPE Productions is the University of Iowa's Student Commission on Programming Entertainment.
 Based in Iowa City, SCOPE is dedicated to bringing quality concerts and entertainment to the University of Iowa campus and Iowa City community.